RodrickW/FinancialSage/SENDGRID_SETUP.md

 - User details for admin notifications
 - Welcome onboarding steps for new users
 - Call-to-action buttons
-- Branded styling for Waddle Innovations
+- Branded styling for Mind My Money

 The system is non-blocking - registration will work even if emails fail to send.